mhoff873/KU-Tree-Map/README.md

 # KU-Tree-Map
-Map of Kutztown University with an overlay of data from the Arboretum at KU.
+A map of Kutztown University with an overlay of data from the Arboretum at KU.
 ![Alt text](/KUTreeMap.bmp?raw=true "KU Tree Map")